TashinParvez/Database-Management-Systems-UIU/DBMS LAB - Class Performance/CP 1 Spring 24 DBMS Lab Sec A/README.md

-# Class Performance 01 (Spring 24 DBMS Lab Sec E CP 1 File)
+# CP 1 Spring 24 DBMS Lab Sec A

 1. Insert this [(Link)](https://github.com/TashinParvez/MySQL_From_Zero/blob/Tashin/Files/hr_schema.sql) database on your system.
 2. Perform the operations below